Planning as Inference in Epidemiological Models: Models

 \item For each daily iteration step in FRED's simulation, we call PyProb's \texttt{observe} function with a likelihood corresponding to the constraint we would like to hold in that day. \end{enumerate}

-With these connections established, importance sampling of our inference objective in the FRED model can be directed by PyProb.
+With these connections established, importance sampling of our inference objective in the FRED model can be directed by PyProb.{With these connections established, we are able to select an inference engine implemented by PyProb to compute the posterior.
+We use a particularly simple algorithm, namely rejection sampling, in order to focus our exposition on the conceptual framework of planning as inference.
+PyProb implements multiple other, more complex, algorithms, which may be able to better approximate the posterior with a given computational budget.
+However for the inference task we consider, in which we attempt to infer only a small fraction of the random variables in the simulator, we find that rejection sampling is sufficiently performant. }

 We also remind the reader that, like in Section~\ref{sec:approach:time_varying_control}, more complex controls can be considered, in principle allowing for complex time-dependent policies to be inferred.
 We do not examine this here, but note that this extension is straightforward to implement in the probabilistic programming framework, and that PyProb is particularly well adapted to coping with the additional complexity.
-Compared to sampling parameter values for FRED at the beginning of the simulation, such time-varying policies are not readily available in FRED's configuration and to implement them would require changing FRED's internal state during the simulation.
+Compared to sampling parameter values for FRED at the beginning of the simulation, such time-varying policies are not readily available in FRED's configuration and to implement them would require changing FRED's internal state during the simulation.{ Compared to sampling parameter values for FRED at the beginning of the simulation, such time-varying policies could be implemented through changing the FRED model source code directly.
+This approach will be explored in future research. }